 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Peer Review System

-The Journal’s peer-review system is double blind.
+The Journal’s peer-review system is double-blind.
 Manuscripts submitted, go through a pre-review process to ensure that they conform with the guidelines provided for authors.
 Manuscripts which do not conform with the guidelines are sent back to authors with comments attached for corrections and resubmission.
-Manuscripts which conform with the guidelines are forwarded to reviewers.
+Manuscripts that conform with the guidelines are forwarded to reviewers.
 For each manuscript, there are two reviewers.
 Reviewers are given two weeks to review each manuscript.

-A conference review has also been included to the review process.
-Usually with the conference review, reviewers from the various disciplines are invited to a two-day conference review, during which they sit and review the manuscripts which were sent to them at least two weeks before the conference.
+A conference review has also been included in the review process.
+Usually, with the conference review, reviewers from the various disciplines are invited to a two-day conference review, during which they sit and review the manuscripts which were sent to them at least two weeks before the conference.
 The intention is to get the manuscripts reviewed in good time in order to meet scheduled publication times.

 The UDS International Journal of Development (UDSIJD) asserts that plagiarism in any form is not acceptable in scholarly publications, and therefore states that when plagiarism is identified in an article that is submitted for publication in UDSIJD, fitting penalties would be applied.

 Plagiarism involves the "use or close imitation of the language and thoughts of another author and the representation of them as one's own original work."
 [1995 Random House Compact Unabridged Dictionary].